Raise your hand if you hate cleaning your wood ceiling beams?

 The Best Way to Clean Rough Wood Ceiling Beams

-First, use a large soft-bristled duster brush and go over all of the beams.
+First, use a large, soft to medium bristle duster brush to go over all the beams.

 (Don’t use cloth or microfiber brushes because they will snag on the rough wood.
 Don’t use hard-bristled brushes because they will scuff up your wood.
 You need a soft-bristled brush on a telescopic pole so that it’s easy to reach.)